disruptiveplanets/AIME/data/observation-gap/readme.md

 ## Jan 31

 Completed today.
 Pulled everything but gap 14.
 Things still don't look quite right, so I extended to 3 hours and tried again.

+## Feb 1

+Reran the program because of a mistake I made (forgot to change the mask size)